eclipse-ankaios/ank-sdk-python/README.md

 # Ankaios Python SDK for Eclipse Ankaios

-Eclipse Ankaios provides workload and container orchestration for automotive High Performance Computing Software (HPCs).
+Eclipse Ankaios provides workload and container orchestration for automotive High Performance Computers (HPCs).
 While it can be used for various fields of applications, it is developed from scratch for automotive use cases and provides a slim yet powerful solution to manage containerized applications.

 The Python SDK provides easy access from the container (workload) point-of-view to manage the Ankaios system.
 A workload can use the Python SDK to run other workloads